Last Updated on

 10. Walk Back in History at Maryland’s State Capital

 If you’re in the mood to visit more of Maryland’s most historic buildings after a self-guided tour of the Maryland State House, walk over to the William Paca House or the United States Naval Academy.
 Kids love checking out the model dorm rooms at the Naval Academy and viewing the ship models in the academy’s museum.
-The United States Naval Academy is certainly one of the most unique and inspiring places to visit in Maryland, and it’s the reason why Annapolis is often referred to as “America’s sailing capital.”
+The United States Naval Academy is certainly one of the most inspiring places to visit in Maryland, and it’s the reason why Annapolis is often referred to as “America’s sailing capital.”
 Once you’ve had your fill of history, head to one of Annapolis’ many family-friendly restaurants.

 Looking to Plan a Weekend Getaway to Annapolis?
 Here’s An Itinerary for a Family-Friendly Annapolis Weekend Getaway

 9. Pick Berries, Cherries, or Peaches at a U-Pick Orchard

 While Maryland certainly has its share of suburban neighborhoods, much of the state’s landscape is dominated by rich farmland.
 There are many places to visit in Maryland that have U-pick farms.
 If your family is driving Hwy 70, take a quick detour and pick some cherries or blueberries at Larriland Farm.
 Making the drive from Washington D.C. out to Harper’s Ferry?
 Take the scenic route and stop at Homestead Farms for strawberry or apple picking on your way.
 If your family is driving Hwy 270, take a five-minute detour to Butler’s Orchard to pick my very favorite fresh fruit, black raspberries.
 It’s a great place to visit in Maryland with kids during the summer season.